new-production-institute/lauds-iot-backend/README.md

 ### Grafana

-[Grafana](https://grafana.com) is a software to build operational dashboards.
+[Grafana](https://grafana.com) is visualisation software for building operational dashboards.
 It runs in Docker and is exposed on port `3000`:

 You can login to Grafana: http://localhost:3000/login (admin:admin)

+### Jupyter Notebook

+[Jupyter Notebook](https://jupyter.org/) is a web application for creating and sharing computational documents.
+It runs in Docker.

+### Interfacer API

+[Interfacer API](https://github.com/interfacerproject/Interfacer-notebook) is an API service for interacting with the [Interfacer Project](https://interfacerproject.dyne.org/)

 ## Examples and set-up